-Since it is less common, many pregnant women are caught in surprise when they learned from their doctors that they are suffering from Sjogren’s syndrome.
-It is a real cause for worry and anxiety because the disease exposes their babies to higher risks for neonatal lupus, heart problems and even death.
+Since it isn’t too common, many pregnant women are caught by surprise when they learn from their doctors that they are suffering from Sjogren’s syndrome.
+The disease can expose their babies to higher risks for neonatal lupus, heart problems and even death.
 What is Sjogren’s Syndrome exactly?

 Sjogren’s Syndrome and Its Symptoms